Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/07_Custom_fields.md

 ````````````````````````````````````````````````````````````````````````````````

-And run the route /system/update to apply it.
+And do a GET request to the route "/system/update" to apply it.

 ## Define relation in the Band model: